JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

 #### Related Gradle configuration for Ktor {initial-collapse-state="collapsed"}

 The artifacts required to use Ktor are a part of the `jvmMain` `dependencies` block in the `build.gradle.kts` file.
-It includes the server, logging, and supporting libraries for providing type-safe serialization support through `kotlinx.serialization`.
+This includes the server, logging, and supporting libraries for providing type-safe serialization support through `kotlinx.serialization`.